Efesencan/BU-Cloud-Computing/README.md

 * Add an option to define the amount of monetary budget for a plug-in.
 The current options we have are auto_free, essentially a 0 budget, and "auto_best," which is an infinite budget.
-So we want the user to define a budget somewhere between 0 and infinity.
+So we want the end-user to define a budget somewhere between 0 and infinity.

 * Add user-defined priority weighting.
 For example, a user might want to focus more on the number of CPUs or memory.
 However, we currently have a fixed formulation for selecting the best compute environment for a plug-in.